LinkedIn Skills.

 I don't think the skills feature in LinkedIn is critical for success in your career.
 It provides a great crowd-sourced adjudication of your skills, but it's not ever going to become the sole reason you get a job or advance your career.
 The skills feature provides good insight on professional experience -- and there are additional features noted above that might help you source new positions or reconnect with old contacts -- but be wary of placing too much stock in its bottom line career benefit.

 A snapshot like this of your skills background is an anecdotal representation of you and your successes.
 That's not a bad thing, per se, so you may want to ensure the skills that are being profiled are the ones that you truly want to be known for.
-Make note of this point and edit your skills now, if you haven't done so already.
+Make note of this point and

 In my mind, LinkedIn skills are useful not useless ... but the usefulness itself is somewhat limiting.